Revised August 4, 2021; July 1, 2022

 Let us describe in plain English what these terms mean.

-- We can put viññāṇa into three categories concerning kamma: Those viññāṇa that arise while doing a kamma (saṅkhāra) is called a kamma viññāṇa.
+- We can put viññāṇa into two categories: Those viññāṇa that arise while doing a kamma (saṅkhāra) is a kamma viññāṇa.
 For example, when one steals something, one has an awareness of that; that is the “viññāṇa that one is stealing.”

 - Then some arise as kamma vipāka, and thus we do not have much control over them; they just happen to us and are called avyākata viññāṇa or vipāka viññāṇa.
 I like the term vipāka viññāṇa than avyākata viññāṇa because then it is easy to differentiate those two kinds.
 For example, when one is walking on the road and sees something valuable on the roadside; that is a cakkhu viññāṇa (seeing something) and also a vipāka viññāṇa (due to a kamma vipāka).

-2. When we are traveling by vehicle and looking out of a window, we see many different things.
+5. When traveling by car and looking out of a window, we see many different things.
 But most of it we do not pay any attention to, even though we are “aware” that we see things.
 Those are vipāka viññāṇa, they are “presented to us,” but most of them may not interest us.

 - For example, if we really got interested in that house, we may start thinking about how nice would it be if we could build and live in a house like that.
 Now we are making saṅkhāra (i.e., generating kamma) based on that “seeing event.”
 Thus such thoughts (or viññāṇa) that followed the initial vipāka viññāṇa of “seeing the house” are kamma viññāṇa.

-- Our life experiences belong to basically one of those three categories.
+- Our life experiences belong to basically one of those two categories.

-3. All those viññāṇa may also be described in another totally different form.
-We can differentiate them into six categories, this time based on the sense door: thus we have cakkhu viññāṇa (vision consciousness), and sota (sound), ghana (smell), jivha (taste), kaya (touch), and mano (mind) viññāṇa (consciousnesses).
+5. Vipaka viññāṇa arise with sensory input; only these can be truly called “consciousness.”
+We can differentiate them into six categories, this time based on the sense door: thus we have cakkhu viññāṇa (vision consciousness), sota (sound), ghana (smell), jivha (taste), kaya (touch), and mano (mind) viññāṇa (consciousnesses).

 - However, if we now decide to act on it (say, take another look at it because we like it), then we may be initiating a saṅkhāra (kamma) event: now this new event initiates an Idappaccayātā Paṭicca Samuppāda cycle with “avijjā paccayā saṅkhāra,” which leads to, “saṅkhāra paccayā viññāṇa,” i.e., this viññāṇa was initiated by a saṅkhāra; thus it is a kamma viññāṇa.

-5. Usually, what happens in our lives is that we are bombarded with sense inputs via all six senses.
+7. Usually, what happens in our lives is that we are bombarded with sensory inputs via all six senses.
 We tend to turn our attention to many because we are afraid that “we may miss out on something.”
-This is the root cause for the lack of “peace” in our minds because we are constantly moving our attention among the six senses, going back and forth.
+This is the root cause of the lack of “peace” in our minds because we are constantly moving our attention among the six senses, going back and forth.
 If we have too many “likings,” our mind will be pulled in all different directions trying to follow all those sense inputs.

 - We can reduce this effect by avoiding busy environments (i.e., going to a secluded place).
 But, we still cannot “turn off the sixth sense input,” i.e., the mind, unless we purify our minds.
 This is the key to meditation.
 It is not possible to have “peace of mind” if the mind is burdened with greed, hate, and ignorance (wrong vision or micchā diṭṭhi).